konnov/protocols-made-fun/_posts/2025-05-08-lean-two-phase-proofs.md

 Initially, I thought that the proof would not be harder than the proof of the inductive step, since there are fewer conditions to prove.
-Essentially, we have to prove 6 lemmas for the initial states.
+Essentially, we have to prove six lemmas for the initial states.
 In total, I think it took me about three hours to finish the proofs.

 This proof had an unexpected complication.
-I had to show that the initialization of the hash map `rmState` sets all resource managers to the `Working` State.
+I had to show that the initialization of the hash map `rmState` sets all resource managers to the state `Working`.
 Here is the header of this lemma:

 {% github_embed